vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

   .run()
 ```

+Of course a more useful example would actually do something with the messages before acknowledging them.
+The complete code for this is in [`AckExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/AckExample.scala).

-The code for this is in [`AckExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/AckExample.scala), running this code we eventually see that all the message have been acknowledged by running [XPENDING](https://redis.io/commands/xpending):
+Running this code we eventually see that all the message have been acknowledged, this can be verified by running [XPENDING](https://redis.io/commands/xpending):

 ```
 127.0.0.1:6379> XPENDING testStream testGroup